Fody/Fody/.github/issue_template.md

  * [ ] Submitted a PR (https://help.github.com/articles/about-pull-requests/) with a failing unit test.
  * [ ] Submitted a PR (https://help.github.com/articles/about-pull-requests/) with a fix.

-Want to see Fody survive and evolve? consider supporting the collective: https://opencollective.com/fody/donate
+Want to see Fody survive and evolve?
+Consider supporting the collective: https://opencollective.com/fody/donate